raymondchiu10/portfolio-2024/README.md

 -   [react-responsive-carousel](https://github.com/leandrowd/react-responsive-carousel) for the project screenshot carousel.
 -   For routing, the project uses [react-router-dom](https://reactrouter.com/en/main).
 -   For online hosting, this project uses [Netlify](https://www.netlify.com/).
+-   For development, this project is using [Docker](https://docs.docker.com/).

 ## ESLint/TSLint configuration